Export, Innovate, Invest - The Canadian Trade Commissioner Service

 Express Dispatch (Despacho Expreso): Shipments may be dispatched in four hours under this method, in which goods are declared in advance and the shipment is verified by customs officials at the importer's warehouse.

-Foreign exchange is administered by the Central Bank; however, commercial banks and authorized exchange banks transact foreign exchange.
-An extra set of all import / export documents should be forwarded to the bank to facilitate foreign exchange transactions.
-Generally speaking payments are made almost exclusively in US dollars.
+Foreign exchange is supervised by the Central Bank.
+Commercial banks and authorized exchange banks do foreign currency transactions like exchange, transfers, etc. An extra set of all import / export documents should be forwarded to the bank to facilitate foreign exchange transactions.
+Generally speaking, payments are made almost exclusively in US dollars.

 Distributors and agents, franchising and joint ventures: